kerrer/mariadb-galera-docker/k8s/README.md

 MariaDB Galera Docker on Kubernetes
 ===================================

-Still early in the development of the k8s version.

 > Make sure to clear out the iSCSI volumes between cluster creations.
 If there is existing galera data on the volumes the clusters will try to recover instead of forming new nodes.
+See [Purge Seed and Node Data Volumes](#purge-seed-and-node-data-volumes) on how to do this.

 > This has been tested and developed on the __Tectonic CoreOS__ cluster from [cluster-builder](https://github.com/ids/cluster-builder).
+It requires you have a working [kubectl configuration](https://coreos.com/tectonic/docs/latest/tutorials/aws/first-app.html#configuring-credentials) already in place.

 This configuration uses iSCSI direct access for the persistent data volumes.
 It requires access to an iSCSI target that contains at least 4 luns: 1 for the initial seed volume which will be discarded, and 3 or 5 nodes for the permanent node volumes.

+With the __backup agent__ enabled, it also requires two __NFS__ volumes:

+1. __NFS Backups__ a long term NFS storage volume for the full and incremental backups
+2. __Temp__ a scratch space in which to restore the incremental backups to a full working data directory

+[AWS Storage Gateway](https://aws.amazon.com/storagegateway/) is a great way to deliver iSCSI and NFS storage into an ESXi environment with auto-replication to AWS storage services and management through the AWS console.
+It's pretty awesome.

 ## Ansible Template Approach